fdeloche/fmaskedCAP-model/documents/draft_project.md

 * Double convolution models (or similar)

-  * *Synthetic whole-nerve action potentials for the cat* E. de Boer 1975 artifical PST histograms are computed with a filter + envelope + rectifier model, so it seems to go far in the modeling
+  * *Synthetic whole-nerve action potentials for the cat* E. de Boer 1975 [@Boer1975] artifical PST histograms are computed with a filter + envelope + rectifier model, so it seems to go far in the modeling

+> It was shown that the assumed type of frequency selectivity, coupled with the AN fiber latency as a function of the characteristic frequency ~CF!, is the major determinant of the AP ~e.g., de Boer, 1975  (in Dau, *The importance of cochlear processing for the formation of auditory brainstem and frequency following responses*)

 * *Deconvolution of compound action potentials and nonlinear features of the PST histogram* [@Bappert1980]

   $$CAP = \underbrace{E \star NPST}_{CPST} \star UR$$

   CAP:Compound action potential
   E: excitation pattern (in time, does not try to go in the frequency domain using the latencies)
   NPST: "norm" PST (distribution of spikes for synchronous ANFs)